 Hell Hole Trail is a 2.5 mile lightly trafficked out and back trail located near Foresthill, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 Directions from Georgetown: Travel 15 miles east on Wentworth Springs Road, turn north on Eleven Pines Road.
 Continue 45 miles to Hell Hole dam.